Giannoulas/epos4_usb_hub_fix/README.md

 ## Acknowledgments

-This work was developed by the Hermes Team, https://www.hermesteam.eu/, with Maxon as a sponsor.
+This work was developed by the Hermes Team, https://www.hermesteam.eu/, of which Maxon is a sponsor.